Hierarchical Control of Smart Particle Swarms: Related work

 \textbf{Shepherding.} The leader-follower approach has its natural extension to the shepherding problem: simple robots (the `sheep') that are herded by one~\cite{hoshi2018robustness} or a group of robots (the `shepherds')~\cite{chaimowicz2007aerial}.
 One common approach to shepherding is to approximate a cluster of sheep as a circle or ellipse that needs to be maintained over motion~\cite{chaimowicz2007aerial, razali2013flock, ozdemir2017shepherding} by placing the shepherds behind or around the sheep herd.
-The approach in~\cite{ozdemir2017shepherding} used simple computation free robots with a single line-of-sight sensor to evolve a shepherding controller using evolutionary optimization.
-This approach requires a large number of shepherds to encircle the sheep to succeed.
-Str{\"o}mbom et. al~\cite{strombom2014solving} proposed a two-phase approach that first gathers a group of unwilling agents into a cluster and moves them to a target location using a simple attraction/repulsion model.
-Hu et. al.~\cite{hu2020occlusion} proposed occlusion-based herding that places the shepherds in the occluded region to the goal behind the sheep: this approach decomposes the control input into various contributions of attraction and repulsion between sheep, and repulsion from shepherds.
-There is a wide body of other comparable approaches that use Hilbert space filling and path planning~\cite{long2021shepherding}, repulsive force~\cite{kubo2022herd} and connected-component labeling~\cite{razali2013flock}.
+Hu et. al.~\cite{hu2020occlusion} proposed an occlusion-based herding that places the shepherds in the occluded region to the goal behind the sheep.
+Other comparable approaches use Hilbert space filling and path planning~\cite{long2021shepherding}, repulsive forces~\cite{kubo2022herd} and connected-component labeling~\cite{razali2013flock}.
 Many approaches require a reliable communication between the shepherd and sheep, besides a few that rely on local measurements~\cite{ozdemir2017shepherding}.
 Similarly to flocking, most shepherding approaches do not focus on maintaining a pattern during the translation to a goal.

-We consider a variation to the shepherding problem, with two main differences: first, we maintain the pattern during movement to the goal.
-Maintaining the pattern is important for applications like nanomedicine or smart materials, as the relative position of the particles might have important functional implications.
-Second, the shepherds (the guides in our parlance) have the ability to change the interaction forces between the sheep (i.e., the workers), which truly establishes a hierarchical control system on the swarm.
+We consider a variation to the shepherding problem with two main differences: first, we maintain the pattern during movement to the goal.
+Maintaining the pattern is important for applications like nanomedicine or smart materials, as the relative position of the particles might have important functional implications; second, the shepherds (the guides in our parlance) have the ability to change the interaction forces between the sheep (i.e., the workers), which truly establishes a hierarchical control system on the swarm.